DevEstacion/heyron/content/posts/welcome.md

 ---
-title: "Welcome to HeyRon"
+title: "Welcome to heyron"
 date: 2025-12-20T00:00:00Z
 draft: false
 tags: ["welcome", "introduction"]
 categories: ["general"]
 ---

 Welcome to my blog!
-This is the first post on HeyRon, a Hugo-powered blog with automated deployment and commenting system.
+This is the first post on heyron, a Hugo-powered blog with automated deployment and commenting system.

 ## What to Expect